Single-Peaked Consistency for Weak Orders Is Easy: Introduction

-The first paper to computationally study the single-peaked consistency for partial preferences was Lackner~\shortcite{lac:c:incomplete-sp}, where a partial order is said to be single-peaked with respect to an axis $A$ if it can be extended to a total order that is single-peaked with respect to $A$.
+The problem of single-peaked consistency is to determine if an axis exists such that the preferences of a collection of voters are single-peaked.
+The first paper to computationally study single-peaked consistency for partial preferences was Lackner~\cite{lac:c:incomplete-sp-aaai}, where a partial order is said to be single-peaked with respect to an axis if it can be extended to a total order that is single-peaked with respect to that axis.
 For clarity we refer to this as existentially single-peaked, or \extsp , throughout this paper.
-Lackner presents algorithms and complexity results for determining the single-peaked consistency for preference profiles of varying degrees of partial preference, including top orders, weak orders, local weak orders, and partial orders in his model~\cite{lac:c:incomplete-sp,lac:c:incomplete-sp-aaai}.
-Lackner~\shortcite{lac:c:incomplete-sp-aaai} shows that if a given preference profile contains an implicitly specified total order, which is not guaranteed to exist, then \extsp\ consistency for weak orders and the general case of \extsp\ consistency for top orders (weak orders with all indifferent candidates ranked last) are both in $\p$.
-The complexity of the general case of determining the \extsp\ consistency for weak orders is explicitly left as the main open problem in Lackner~\shortcite{lac:c:incomplete-sp-aaai} and we show that it is in $\p$.
-We show that an algorithm to determine if a 0-1 matrix has the property of consecutive ones in rows, previously used to determine the single-peaked consistency for total orders by Bartholdi and Trick~\shortcite{bar-tri:j:stable-matching-from-psychological-model} and the single-crossing consistency for total orders by Bredereck et al.~\shortcite{bre-che-woe:j:char-single-crossing} can be used to determine the single-peaked consistency, single-plateaued consistency, and \extsp\ consistency for weak orders \emph{without} an implicitly specified total order.
-So given a preference profile of weak orders not only can we determine if it is single-peaked, single-plateaued, or \extsp , we can find all consistent axes through the use of the PQ-tree algorithm for the consecutive-ones matrix problem~\cite{boo-lue:j:pqtrees}.
+Lackner presents algorithms and complexity results for determining the \extsp\ consistency for preference profiles of varying degrees of partial preferences, including top orders, weak orders, local weak orders, and partial orders.
+Lackner shows that if a given preference profile contains an implicitly specified total order (which is not guaranteed to exist) then \extsp\ consistency for weak orders is in \p~\cite{lac:c:incomplete-sp-aaai}.
+Lackner also shows that the general case of \extsp\ consistency for top orders (weak orders with all indifference between last-ranked candidates) is in \p~\cite{lac:c:incomplete-sp-aaai}.
+The complexity of the general case of \extsp\ consistency for weak orders was explicitly left as the main open problem in Lackner~\cite{lac:c:incomplete-sp-aaai} and we show in this paper that it is in \p.
+We show that an algorithm to determine if a 0-1 matrix has the consecutive ones property can be used to determine the single-peaked, single-plateaued, and \extsp\ consistency for weak orders \emph{without} requiring an implicitly specified total order.
+So given a preference profile of weak orders not only can we determine if it is single-peaked, single-plateaued, or \extsp , we can find all consistent axes by using the PQ-tree algorithm for determining if a 0-1 matrix has the consecutive ones property~\cite{boo-lue:j:pqtrees}.
+This algorithm was previously used to determine the single-peaked consistency for total orders by Bartholdi and Trick~\cite{bar-tri:j:stable-matching-from-psychological-model} and to determine the single-crossing consistency for total orders by Bredereck et al.~\cite{bre-che-woe:j:char-single-crossing}.
+The model of single-crossing preferences is another domain restriction~\cite{mir:j:single-crossing} and its corresponding consistency problem for total orders was first shown to be in \p\ by Elkind et al.~\cite{elk-fal-sli:c:decloning}.
+We also mention that after single-peaked consistency for total orders was shown to be in \p, both Escoffier et al.~\cite{esc-lan-ozt:c:single-peaked-consistency} and Doignon and Falmagne~\cite{doi-fal:j:unidimensional-unfolding} independently found faster direct algorithms.